-Once new board members are installed, the old board members do not have any power to harass you.
-In addition, the new board can fire the management company and its attorneys.
+Old board members no longer have the power to harass you once new board members are elected.
+Additionally, the new board can fire the management company and its attorneys.

-The removal of board members is highly contentious.
-Expect the HOA attorney to vigorously defend the current board and use every legal technicality they have to stop you.
+It’s highly contentious to remove board members.
+Expect the HOA attorney to vigorously defend the current board and use every legal option they have to stop you.

 No. 2: Demand an Inspection of Records